J3698/j3698.github.io/_posts/2018-11-07-getting-connected-setting-up-the-raspberry-pi.markdown

 ## Internet Connection
 To connect to the internet, you can use an ethernet cable or purchase a wifi dongle (the dongle is easier).
 I started off with an ethernet cable because that's what I had on hand.
 I connected one end of the cable to my network-enabled laptop, and the other to the Pi.
 Getting this to work depends on what OS you use on the non-Pi computer - for me on linux I had to go to "wired settings", "IPv4 settings", and then to "connection type", which I changed to "share with other computers".

-When I did switch to a wifi dongle on the Pi, I couldn't connect to enterprise networks (such as my college's network).
-I had to manually connect using the answer linked here [here](https://raspberryPi.stackexchange.com/a/79238/93650):
+When I did switch to a wifi dongle on the Pi, I couldn't connect to enterprise networks (such as my college's network) and had to manually connect.
+Below I've copied a picture of intructions to do so from [this](https://raspberryPi.stackexchange.com/a/79238/93650) answer - note that the existing contents of <span class="code">wpa_supplicant</span> should be left alone, all changes should be made at the bottom of the file.

 {% include img.html src="../pics/enterprise.png"%}